Succession Planning for Private Equity Firms is Essential to Long-Term Financial Success

 Succession planning is important for any type of business that would like to see the legacy continue after the founding members are gone.
-Often, private equity firms put a lot of thought and effort into the succession planning of their operating companies, yet fail to practice what they preach when it comes to their own firm.
+Often, private equity firms put a great deal of thought and effort into the succession planning of their operating companies, yet fail to practice what they preach when it comes to their own firm.

-But the unique nature of private equity introduces additional threats to the company when succession doesn’t go well.
-International Leadership Development Strategist, Jenn DeWall shares, “For private equity, this can mean loss of investor trust, leading to fewer investments, instability in relationship management, gaps in asset management and gaps in asset management.”
+But the unique nature of private equity relationships introduces additional threats to the company when succession planning isn’t done right or doesn’t happen at all.
+International leadership development strategist Jenn DeWall shares, “For private equity, this can mean loss of investor trust, leading to fewer investments, instability in relationship management, and gaps in asset management.”

 This is because private equity leadership is unique.
-Your firm needs leaders who understand the intricacies of navigating relationships with a variety of stakeholders, including partners, investors, leadership teams of portfolio companies, as well as their own firm’s internal team.
+Your firm needs leaders who understand the intricacies of navigating relationships with a variety of stakeholders, including partners, investors, and leadership teams of portfolio companies, not to mention their own firm’s internal team.

-When a leadership exit happens in a private equity firm, there is a significant risk that the transition period will cause turmoil.
-It can often result in key partners and/or employees leaving the organization.
-It can also create changes in the strategic focus of the firm.
-Any of these outcomes have the potential to impact investors’ returns, even as they are stuck in a long-term contract.
+When a leadership exit occurs in a private equity firm, there is a significant risk that the transition period will be chaotic.
+It can often result in key partners and/or employees leaving the organization, as well.
+It can also create changes in the firm’s strategic focus.
+These and other negative potential outcomes can impact investors’ returns, even as they are stuck in a long-term contract.

-- Start early
+- Start early.

 It is never too early to begin succession planning.
 A great example of this is the story of Blue Point Capital.
 This mid-sized firm had a succession plan almost from the very beginning, and was able to exercise that plan by their third round of funding.

-The earlier you begin your firm’s succession plan, the easier it is to put the rest of these best practices into place.
-It also gives you ample time to groom your next generation of leaders, helps react to an unplanned exit easily, and improves transparency and communication among investors and the internal team.
+The earlier you begin your firm’s succession planning, the easier it is to put the rest of these best practices into place.
+It also gives you ample time to groom your next generation of leaders, helps your firm react to an unplanned exit easily, and improves transparency and communication among investors and the internal team.
 When you plan for succession early on, it becomes an organic transition rather than a knee-jerk reaction.

-- Keep a “portfolio” of leadership contenders
+- Keep a “portfolio” of leadership contenders.